 September 03, 2019 | Press Release

-FabRx, a pharmaceutical company standing at the forefront of 3D printing pharmaceuticals, has successfully completed the world’s first-in-human clinical study using their proprietary PrintletsTM technology.
+FabRx, a pharmaceutical company standing at the forefront of 3D printing pharmaceuticals, has, in collaboration with Katjes Fassin UK, successfully completed the world’s first-in-human clinical study using their proprietary PrintletsTM technology.
 This pioneering step brings the 3D printing of pharmaceutical products closer to the clinic with a promise in shifting pharmaceutical practice towards a personalised patient approach (Figure 1).

 The study was a result of a collaboration with researchers from University College London (UCL), University of Santiago de Compostela (USC) and the Clinical University Hospital in Santiago de Compostela.
 It reports the first time integration of an automated 3D printing system for the preparation of personalised dose of the therapy into a hospital setting.
 The results of the clinical study were published in the International Journal of Pharmaceutics earlier in August this year and can be found here.